cfchou/serverless-python-individually/README.md

 * `--pi-dockerizedPip`/`--pi-no-dockerizedPip` overwrite `dockerizedPip` in serverless.yml.

-* Handy but **USE WITH CARE**: If `--pi-no-cleanup` was specified previously and you don't want to pull dependencies again, then you can disable this plugin temporarily with `--pi-disable`:
+* Handy but **USE WITH CAUTION**: If `--pi-no-cleanup` was specified previously and you don't want to pull dependencies again, then you can disable this plugin temporarily with `--pi-disable`:

     ```
 $> sls deploy --pi-no-cleanup
 ... wrap.py and lib/* will not be cleaned.
 Do some work. requirements.txt should not be changed anyhow.
 $> sls deploy --pi-disable
-The plugin is disabled for this time. sls should then directly pack wrap.py and lib/* left last time.
+The plugin is disabled for this time. sls should then directly package functions with wrap.py and lib/* left previously.
     ```

 #Demo